matloff/regtools/README.md

 examination of quadratic effects, investigation of nonhomogeneity of variance.

-* Tools for multiclass classification, parametric and nonparametric, for any number of classes.
+* Tools for multiclass classification, parametric and k-NN, for any number of classes.
 One vs. All and All vs. All paradigms.

-Novel adjustment for artificially balanced (or undesirably imbalanced) data.
+* Novel adjustment for artificially balanced (or undesirably imbalanced) data.

-* Nonparametric regression for general dimensions in predictor and response variables, using k-Nearest Neighbors (k-NN).
+* K-NN regression for general dimensions in predictor and response variables, using k-Nearest Neighbors (k-NN).
 Local-linear option to deal with edge aliasing.
 Allows for user-specified smoothing method.
 Allows for accelerated exploration of multiple values of **k**